-For new undergraduate students, your QMUL degree starts with Induction Week, which begins on Monday 17 September.
+For new undergraduate, postgraduate and foundation year students, your QMUL degree starts with Induction Week, which begins on Monday 17 September.
 Induction Week is compulsory for all new undergraduates; you will find out important information on how to get the most out of your degree, including how to use the library and other learning resources, how you’ll be assessed, and what support and resources are available to you during your degree.

-All new undergraduates will receive their Induction Week timetable via email before the end of August 2018.
+All new students will receive their Induction Week timetable via email before the end of August 2018.

 Watch our video to get some tips on starting at QMUL: